WLW (AM): WLW

 The single shared entertainment wavelength of 360 meters meant that stations within a given region had to make timesharing agreements to assign operating timeslots.
 On August 7, 1922, WLW's programs were scheduled from 1:00 p.m. to 3:00 pm, while WMH's ran from 8:15 p.m. to 10:00 pm.
 Crosley was a fanatic about the new broadcasting technology, and continually increased his station's capability.
 The power increased to 500 watts in September 1922, and to 1,000 watts in May 1924.

-In 1923 Crosley bought the Precision Equipment Company, and in January shut down WMH's operations.
-Precision held the rights to use the valuable Armstrong regeneration patent, and was technically the surviving company in the merger, and was subsequently renamed the Crosley Radio Company.
+In 1923, Crosley bought the Precision Equipment Company, and in January shut down WMH's operations.
+Precision, which held the rights to use the valuable Armstrong regeneration patent, was technically the surviving company in the merger, and was subsequently renamed the Crosley Radio Company.

-In May 1923 the Department of Commerce set aside a band of "Class B" frequencies reserved for stations that had quality equipment and programming, and the Cincinnati region was assigned exclusive use of 970 kHz.
+In May 1923, the Department of Commerce set aside a band of "Class B" frequencies reserved for stations that had quality equipment and programming, and the Cincinnati region was assigned exclusive use of 970 kHz.
 In the summer WLW began operating on this new frequency, sharing time with another Cincinnati station, WSAI.
-In May 1924 a third Class B station was established in Cincinnati, WFBW (now WKRC), which the next month revived the WMH call letters.
-WLW was unhappy with having to split time with two other stations, so in June 1924 government regulators moved WLW to 710 kHz, sharing time with WBAV (now WTVN) in Columbus.
+In May 1924, a third Class B station was established in Cincinnati, WFBW (now WKRC), which the next month revived the WMH call letters.
+WLW was unhappy with having to split time with two other stations, so in June 1924, government regulators moved WLW to 710 kHz, sharing time with WBAV (now WTVN) in Columbus.

 At the Third National Radio Conference, held in October 1924, the Radio Corporation of America's (RCA) vice president and general manager, David Sarnoff, announced that his company planned to embark on the construction of a 50,000-watt station for New York City.
 At this time 1,000 watts was the maximum permitted, so this brought up fears by smaller stations that a group of powerful stations would monopolize the airwaves.
 However, Powel Crosley fully endorsed the idea, stating: "Our idea of the solution to the static problem is increase in power.
 We talk today of 5,000 watts being superpower, when we all know that five years from now certain broadcasting stations will be using from 50 to 200 kilowatts.
 When that day comes, there will be no more static."